adap/flower/doc/source/how-to-run-simulations.rst

 .. dropdown:: Can I run multiple simulations on the same machine?

     Yes, but bear in mind that each simulation isn't aware of the resource usage of the other.
 If your simulations make use of GPUs, consider setting the ``CUDA_VISIBLE_DEVICES`` environment variable to make each simulation use a different set of the available GPUs.
-Export such an environment variable before starting ``flwr run``.
+Export such an environment variable before starting |flwr_run_link|_.

 .. dropdown:: Are the CPU/GPU resources set for each ``ClientApp`` enforced?